-These are the true prizes of the new ships, big and fast with powerful main armaments.
-They add a lot to the German 1st Scouting Group, and are no mean addition to the Battle Cruiser Fleet, either.
+The true prizes among the Prizes of War would have been the four incomplete battle cruisers of the Russian Borodino class.
+They’re big and fast, with powerful main armaments.
+They add a lot to the German First Scouting Group and are no mean addition to the Royal Navy’s Battle Cruiser Fleet, either.
 Or at least they are at first glance.
-But the four battle cruisers of the Borodino class are a classic example of “visible” versus “invisible” qualities in warship design.
 Their dozen 14-inch guns give them firepower equal to any other British or German battle cruiser, and they are almost as fast as any other, making 26 knots (good enough for speed class 2 in game terms).

 And then the comparisons start to break down.
 We over-rated them in our Jutland game; they do not deserve heavy armor on their hull and this is a serious shortcoming.
 They’re also relatively short-legged, which doesn’t matter much in the bathtub-like Baltic Sea or even in the North Sea, but would if they were deployed just about anywhere else.

-Click here to order Prizes of War NOW!
+Click right here to order Prizes of War right now.